DuckyMomo20012/nmap-clone/README.md

 - If the network is: 192.168.202.0/24, then we will send ARP requests to `192.168.202.1` -> `192.168.202.254`.

+## Features:

+- Send ARP to host ID range from 1 to 254.
+- Write host who response to text file.

 ## How to build:

 unpv13e is a submodule: